tommoor/tommoor.github.io/_posts/2017-01-02-getting-your-privacy-back.markdown

 <p style="text-align: center;"><img src="/images/facebook-privacy.png" alt="Chrome Privacy"></p>

 Turn everything on that page to “No”.
+Next hit up the [timeline option](https://www.facebook.com/settings?tab=timeline&view) and consider turning off photo tagging suggestions at the bottom of this page.

 This is also a good opportunity to double check which apps you’ve authorized to read your Facebook information and remove any you no longer want to have access, the full list of [apps with access to Facebook](https://www.facebook.com/settings?tab=applications).